Branded content disclaimer

 Debt snowball and debt avalanche

-Conversely, the avalanche method prioritizes paying off your debts with the highest interest rates first – the goal is to reduce the amount of interest you owe.
+Conversely, the avalanche method prioritizes paying off your debts with the highest interest rates first while continuing to make the minimum payments on all of your other debts.
+Unlike the snowball method, the goal is to reduce the amount of interest you owe.
 This common debt repayment strategy will save you interest in the long term, giving you more funds to pay toward your principal.

 If you consistently stick with either strategy, you will see wins.
 The snowball method could help you pay down expensive debts faster, while the avalanche method could be a beneficial option if you have high-interest debts.